DarkXaHTeP/DarkXaHTeP.Extensions.Configuration.Consul/README.md

 Please note that both host and port should be specified to be used.

 #### Parsing sub-keys
-When Consul provider is added like this `.AddConsul("ExampleConsulKey")`, it will create a set of configuration entries.
-Let's assume that your Consul KV Store contains keys listed in the left table column.
-Corresponding configuration keys are listed on the right:
+Let's assume that Consul provider is added like this `.AddConsul("ExampleConsulKey")`and Consul KV Store contains keys listed in the left table column.
+Corresponding configuration keys, that will be created by provider, are listed on the right:

 | Consul KV Store Key                      | Configuration Key            |
 |------------------------------------------|------------------------------|